-There are only 73 DOCG wines in the whole of Italy (you can see the full list here) and classification of Prosecco’s wines has been a bit controversial in recent years.
+There are only 73 DOCG wines in the whole of Italy (you can see the full list here) and classification of Prosecco’s wines has been a bit controversial.
 In fact, it wasn’t until 2009 that Prosecco could claim any DOCG wines at all – they were all DOC or ITG.

 However, thanks to some lobbying by the top-tier producers, a distinction was made between those wine makers who harvested their grapes on the slopes in the finest conditions and those who grew their grapes on the flat of the Treviso valley or didn’t comply with the strict production requirements to merit DOCG status (the technical name is Prosecco Superiore DOCG and you’ll also see it referred to as Conegliano Valdobbiadene Superiore but we’ll stick with DOCG).